Gurdwara Sahib Leamington and Warwick

 The Gurdwara Sahib Leamington and Warwick is a Sikh gurdwara located on Tachbrook Drive, Warwick, England.
 It primarily serves the community around Leamington, Warwick and Kenilworth.
 It opened in 2009, and is the third largest purpose built Sikh gurdwara in the UK.
-Making it one of the most significant buildings associated with Sikhism in the United Kingdom.
+It is therefore one of the most significant buildings associated with Sikhism in the United Kingdom.

 Details

 It was built primarily to serve the 7,000 Sikhs living in the Leamington and Warwick area.
 The £11 million cost of construction was met entirely by the Sikh community.
 Construction began in March 2008 by the local building contractors AC Lloyd, with building works taking 18 months.
 It was formally opened on 25 October 2009.
 Its opening was celebrated by a precession through the streets of Leamington involving up to 7,000 worshippers.

 It is a four storey building occupying 44000 sqft.
 It contains three large prayer halls, a multi-purpose assembly room, a communal kitchen, and a number of offices and classrooms.

 In February 2015, the gurdwara was visited by the then British Prime Minister David Cameron, in a bid to win support from the Sikh community in the run-up to the 2015 United Kingdom general election.
 Two months later it was also visited by Ed Miliband, the then leader of the opposition Labour Party.